ma-laforge/FileRepo/SignalProcessing/sampleplots/README.md

 Please note that GracePlot defaults do not currently provide optimal results when multiple subplots (called "graphs") are involved.
 Axis titles, tick labels, legends, and graphs themselves will overlap in a non-ideal fashion.

-A more representative example of what *can* be obtained with grace is presented [here](../../GracePlot/sampleplots/graceplot2x2.png).
+A more representative example of what *can* be obtained with Grace is presented [here](../../GracePlot/sampleplots/graceplot2x2.png).
 This result was generated using "templates" (see "parameter files"), but can also be achieved through manual intervention with the Grace UI.

 ## demo1
 <img src="demo1.png" width="800">